 July 2nd, in response to media requests for high resolution photographs, the community gathered in front of The Vault for a group photo to promote Valley City and Valley City family owned eateries.

-August 17th The Vault was featured on NBC Nightly News as part of a story on the honor system.
+August 17th The Vault was featured on NBC Nightly News.

 August – The Associated Press runs an article on The Vault that is circulated worldwide.